BigInt numbers represent integers of arbitrary length. They are sometimes needed because a regular integer number can’t safely exceed

 Try running this:

-The reason is the same: loss of precision.
-There are 64 bits for the number, 52 of them can be used to store digits, and that’s not enough.
+This suffers from the same issue: a loss of precision.
+There are 64 bits for the number, 52 of them can be used to store digits, but that’s not enough.
 So the least significant digits disappear.

-Another funny consequence of the internal representation is the existance of two zeroes:
+Another funny consequence of the internal representation of numbers is the existence of two zeroes:

-That’s because a sign is represented by a single bit, so every number can be positive or negative, including the zero.
+That’s because a sign is represented by a single bit, so it can be set or not set for any number including a zero.

 In most cases the distinction is unnoticeable, because operators are suited to treat them as the same.